 When many people use the term “shoplifting,” they do so in a way to denote a minor crime.
 While it is technically stealing, they do not think of it as a very serious or worrisome problem.
 It is even common for people to say that shoplifting is no big deal.
 However, the opposite is true.
 There is no specific crime of shoplifting in Ohio.
 It is simply theft to take products from a store without paying, and it is punished harshly under the law.

-Ohio Shoplifting Charges
+Columbus Shoplifting Charges

 The charge you face for shoplifting depends on the specific property you took and its value.
 The more valuable the stolen items, the higher the offense.
 Property valued at: